Neurodiversity coaching for organisations

 What topics can coaching help with?

 We know that each employee has their own unique strengths and challenges.
-While we use neurodivergent conditions (ADHD, autism, dyslexia, etc) to group neurotypes, it must be remembered that each individual will continue to have their own unique strengths and challenges even when they share the same neurodivergent condition.
+While we use neurodivergent conditions to group neurotypes.
+But it must be remembered that each individual will continue to have their own unique strengths and challenges even when they share the same neurodivergent condition.
 Don’t assume that one autistic employee will share the same strengths and challenges as another autistic employee.

 Some of the challenges that some people with a neurodivergent condition have include: